NY Spine Medicine

 Nucleoplasty

-Nucleoplasty is a treatment option for people suffering prolonged and severe back pain resulting form a disc herniation (bulge) that did not respond to conventional treatment.
+Nucleoplasty is a treatment option for people suffering prolonged and severe back pain resulting from a disc herniation (bulge) that did not respond to conventional treatment.
 Nucleoplasty is a minimally invasive alternative for treating the disc bulge.
 Performed in an outpatient setting, this procedure uses a needle that emits radio waves to shrink a disc bulge by dissolving excess tissue.
 This relieves the pressure inside the disc and on the nerves responsible for causing pain.
 The procedure should take less than one hour.

 Procedure Preparation

-You will need someone to drive you home and stay with you for 12 hours post-procedure due to the effects sedation medications.
+You will need someone to drive you home and stay with you for 12 hours post-procedure due to the effects of sedation medications.
 Please make any necessary arrangements.

 Please notify our physician if you are nursing or if there is a chance you may be pregnant.

-Nucleoplasty is an advanced injection procedure that is performed in a local hospital, with our staff.
+Nucleoplasty is an advanced injection procedure that is performed in a local hospital with our staff.

 You will be awake during the procedure to provide important feedback to the physician, but you will be under a sedative to diminish your anxiety and any discomfort.